-New state mandates

-- Two new diplomas that focus on Career & Technical Education - Increased graduation requirements for all students - New required course for all students entering high school in 2011-Economics and Personal Finance

-Increased achievement benchmarks for NCLB

-- o Approaching 90% for all students and students in each membership group - While we are there with overall students we have much work to do to ensure students who are more at-risk are able to achieve at the same levels as their peers on these minimum standards.
+- New state mandates - o Two new diplomas that focus on Career & Technical Education - o Increased graduation requirements for all students - New required course for all students entering high school in 2011-Economics and Personal Finance - Increased achievement benchmarks for NCLB - o Approaching 90% for all students and students in each membership group - While we are there with overall students we have much work to do to ensure students who are more at-risk are able to achieve at the same levels as their peers on these minimum standards. - Increased enrollment - o More than 200 students over projection entered our schools each of past two years. - o In 2011-12 we anticipate 359 additional students who will require services. - Continued decreased funding, particularly from the state - Estimated \$5 million+ less than 2009-10 budgeted levels, and ~\$2.3 million less than current year if Governor's proposal to redirect "hold harmless" funding to the VRS is enacted. - Much funding that is propping us up through Federal Jobs Bill and other changes is "one-time" and will end after 2011-12.
+We must plan ahead. - Increased expenses for Virginia Retirement System - "Pay the Piper" to tune of\$2.23 Million in FY 2011-12 - Warned in 2010-11 that this short-term strategy of underfunding VRS would come due - Increased expenses for regional services for students with special needs - Operating as a collaborative saves money overall, but these costs are rising.

-Increased enrollment

-- More than 200 students over projection entered our schools each of past two years. - o In 2011-12 we anticipate 359 additional students who will require services.

-Continued decreased funding, particularly from the state

-- Estimated \$3.5 million+ less than 2009-10 budgeted levels, and ~\$1.1 million less than current year. - Much funding that is propping us up through Federal Jobs Bill and other changes is "one-time" and will end after 2011-12.
-We must plan ahead.

-Increased expenses for Virginia Retirement System

-- "Pay the Piper" to tune of \$1.85 Million in FY 2011-12 - Warned in 2010-11 that this short-term strategy of underfunding VRS would come due

-Increased expenses for regional services for students with special needs

-Operating as a collaborative saves money overall, but these costs are rising.